DavidWarrenKatz/programmedAging/Evidence_For_Programmed_Aging.md

 - **Centenarians**: 100–110 years
 - **Supercentenarians**: 111+ years

-The population-level risk of developing cancer increases until the "old" stage (66–85 years) but begins to decline in the "oldest-old" (86–99 years).
+The population-level risk of developing cancer increases until the "old" stage (66–85 years) but begins to decline in the "oldest-old" (86–99 years) [Bonafè, M. et al., 2002].
 This phenomenon has two potential explanations:
 1. **Slower Aging Program**:
    The actual individual-level risk of developing cancer decreases in the oldest-old stage of development.
 This biological slowdown in cancer susceptibility is then reflected in the population-level decrease in cancer risk.